cvlab-yonsei/DKD/README.md

 ### Datasets
 #### PASCAL VOC 2012
 We use augmented 10,582 training samples and 1,449 validation samples for PASCAL VOC 2012.
+You can download the original dataset in [here](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/index.html#devkit).
 To train our model with augmented samples, please download labels of augmented samples (['SegmentationClassAug'](https://www.dropbox.com/s/oeu149j8qtbs1x0/SegmentationClassAug.zip)) and file names (['train_aug.txt'](https://github.com/cvlab-yonsei/DKD/releases/download/v1.0/train_aug.txt)).
 The structure of data path should be organized as follows:
 ```bash
 └── /dataset/VOC2012
     ├── Annotations